MovieLabs/mddf/README.md

 * as an executable Java jar which supports the processing of either Avails or Manifest files.
 Jar files may be downloaded from the ./binaries directory of this repository.

-Note that the executable jar provides all of the capabilities available via the two native eexcutable packages.
-In addition, the jar provides a command line interface CLI that may be used either from a terminal window or in conjunction with scheduled jobs (e.g., via crontab).
+Note that the executable jar provides all of the capabilities available via the two native excutable packages.
+In addition, the jar provides a command line interface (CLI) that may be used either from a terminal window or in conjunction with scheduled jobs (e.g., via crontab).

 Refer to ChangeLog.md for a list of specific enhancements and bug fixes for any given release.